Skip to main content

 Dependent Care Flexible Spending Account (FSA)

 You can use a Dependent Care FSA to cover daycare expenses for a child who is age 12 or younger, including in-home care that allows you to work at home.
-Contributions to a Dependent Care FSA are made on a pre-tax basis.
-The FSA can cover preschool tuition, camps, and after school care.
+Contributions to a Dependent Care FSA are made on a pre-tax basis through convenient payroll deductions.
+The FSA can cover preschool tuition, day camp, and before- and after-school care.
 You cannot use the FSA to pay for kindergarten or private school tuition for a child age 5 and older.
-Online educational programs or private tutoring are also not eligible expenses under IRS rules for Dependent Care FSA accounts.
+Online educational programs and private tutoring are also not eligible expenses under IRS rules for Dependent Care FSA accounts.

 KinderCare Centers

 Pepperdine has partnered with KinderCare Learning Companies to provide all employees and students with a 10% tuition discount on child care costs when utilizing a KinderCare Center.
-This benefit is applicable to children between the ages of 6 weeks and 12 years old.
-KinderCare has provided a brief 6-minute webinar for the Pepperdine community here.
+This benefit supports families with children from 6 weeks to 12 years old.
+KinderCare has provided a brief 6-minute webinar for the Pepperdine community to learn more.

 Visit myhealthadvocate.pepperdine.edu or call 866.799.2728 for assistance.